counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Experience and Training

-Ivan has 17 years’ experience working in a variety of therapeutic settings and has been in private practice as a psychotherapist for the past 12 years.
-Ivan started his career working therapeutically with children and families but for over a decade has now been specialising in the treatment of addiction and anxiety related disorders in adults.
-This work has included the treatment of eating disorders, obsessive compulsive disorders, depression and both substance and behavioural addiction.
+Ivan has 19 years’ experience working in a variety of therapeutic settings and has been in private practice as a psychotherapist for the past 14 years.
+Ivan started his career working therapeutically with children and families but for over a decade has now been working primarily with adults.

 Ivan has Masters degrees in both Psychotherapy and Social work, having completed clinical training programs at both UCD and UCC.
 The main focus of Ivan’s work today is psychoanalytically oriented, based on the understanding that the various forms of mental and emotional distress commonly experienced by human subjects have their roots in the unconscious mind.